KirtiPaliwal24/Langchain_Falcon_Project/README.md

 # Bias, Risks, and Limitations

 Falcon-7B is trained on English and French data only, and will not generalize appropriately to other languages.
 Furthermore, as it is trained on a large-scale corpora representative of the web, it will carry the stereotypes and biases commonly encountered online.

+# How to run locally?

+- Clone the repository
+- Open 'example.env' file and enter your own [Hugging Face Access Token] (https://huggingface.co/settings/tokens).
+Rename 'example.env' to '.env' file